h3a-moe/h3a.moe/content/about.md

 ```

-Besides, I have a dedicated key for Apple devices, signed by my main key.
+I have a dedicated key for Apple devices, **deprecated** since 2025-11-03 and will irreversibly expire on 2025-12-31, but still retained so that old commits remains verifiable.

-Before validating it, remember to import my main public key first.
+If you still need to validate it, remember to import my main public key first.

 ```text
 $ gpg --show-keys --fingerprint --with-subkey-fingerprints --with-sig-check h3arn-aapl.pub